 These may be related to business objectives or user experience.

-Ask these questions to the interviewer to understand more about non-functional requirements:
+Consider these questions to identify the non-functional requirements:

 If there are many design constraints and some are more important than others, focus on the most critical ones.

 For example, if designing a Twitter timeline, focus on Tweet posting and timeline generation services instead of user registration or how to follow another user.